-The creation of a warm, continuously updated and verified standby guarantees database continuity no matter what disaster occurs.
+A warm, continuously updated and verified standby guarantees database continuity no matter what disaster occurs.
+A high-performance standby database can deliver near-zero data-loss (RPO) and fast recovery (RTO) across any disaster scenario.

 Overview of a standby database

-Continuously updated - Kept up to date by applying changes (new archive logs) from the primary database.
+Kept up to date by continuously applying changes from the primary database.

-Warm (operational) - Continuously verified and ready to be failed over to at any time.
+The database is continuously verified and ready to be activated at any time.

 Why use a standby database for DR?